Hooked Fisherman

 Technique-dependent — need to vary the retrieve to find what fish want that day

-A 1.5 oz Hogy in white or UV colors, bounced along bottom in 6–12 feet of water over the rocky ledges at Rocky Neck and Harkness, is as reliable a striper producer as you'll find for under $15.
+A 1.5 oz Hogy in white or UV colors, bounced along bottom in 6 to 12 feet of water over the rocky ledges at Rocky Neck and Harkness, is one of the more reliable sub-$15 striper producers according to regulars who fish those spots.
+The single-hook design also lines up with the lower-snag, lower-mortality handling many CT catch-and-release anglers prefer.

 Storm 360GT Searchbait